Best Android Tablet Under $100 Android Central 2021

-Lenovo's Smart Tab M10 HD is different from the rest, as you can turn this tablet into a smart display for Alexa services.
-With the included charging dock, you can place the Smart Tab M10 into the dock and have a completely different smart screen, while still getting access to Alexa's Voice Services.
+Lenovo's Smart Tab M8 is different from the rest, as you can turn this tablet into a smart display for Google Assistant.
+With the included charging dock, you can place the Smart Tab M8 into the dock and will be presented with a Google Assistant Ambient View, similar to what you'll get with a Nest Hub.

-Not only can you get a portable smart screen, but Lenovo has packed in two 3W speakers with Dolby Atmos features.
-This makes sure that your speakers will fill the room, even if you don't have the M10 HD docked.
-And it's lighter than other 10-inch tablets, making it more portable and easier to carry around with you if you need to get on the road.
+Not only can you get a portable smart screen, but Lenovo has packed in two side-mounted speakers with Dolby Atmos features.
+This makes sure that your speakers will fill the room, even if you don't have the M8 docked.
+And it's lighter than other 8-inch tablets, making it more portable and easier to carry around with you if you need to get on the road.

-Unfortunately, there are some pitfalls with the Smart Tab M10 HD, as it only ships with Android 8.1 Oreo.
-This makes a bit more sense when taking a look at the dated design with the big bezels that surround the display.
-We also would have liked to have more than just 16GB of onboard storage, even though it can be expanded with a microSD card slot.
+Unfortunately, there are some pitfalls with the Smart Tab M10 HD, as it only ships with 2GB of RAM.
+Those hoping for a multi-tasking tablet may want to look elsewhere.
+This makes a bit more sense when looking at the dated design with the big bezels surrounding the display.

-- Turns into an Alexa Smart Screen when docked
+- Turns into Google Assistant Smart Screen when docked

-- Dolby Atmos sound with two 3W speakers
+- Dolby Atmos sound with two side-mounted speakers

 - Dated design

 The Lenovo Smart Tab M8 is fantastic if you want a hybrid tablet/smart screen while offering great sound.